SQLDBAWithABeard/blogrobsewell/content/post/2023-07-12-a-day-of-training.md

 image: assets/uploads/2023/datasaturdayoslo-trainingday.png

 ---
-# The DBA in a hybrid environment: Elevate Your Skills with Jess Pomfret and Rob Sewell
+## Jess and Rob are doing training in Oslo in September at Data Saturday Oslo

 On Friday September 1st 2023, I am lucky enough to be delivering a full days training in Oslo, Norway with Jess Pomfret [B](https://jesspomfret.com) [M](https://tech.lgbt/@Jpomfret)